ClusterHQ/fli-docker/README.md

 Run the example

 > Note: you will need to set the `tokenfile` in the `fli-manifest.yml` or provide them as plags to `fli-docker run` using `-e https://flocker.com -t /root/your.token`.

+> Note: you will need to create three snapshots and a volumeset to do this.
+See [this README](examples/redis-moby/README.md)

 ```
 $ fli-docker run -f fli-manifest.yml -c -p myproject